Posted by Claire White

 Organisations stuck here take themselves very seriously and do lots of things very efficiently but often miss the point and fail to make proper connection with clients and stakeholders.
 Internal relationships are very task dependent and there is much efficiency but no joy.
 Senior management often fails to reach consensus as they see little point in long drawn out debates when they really think that all decisions can be made on the data and are therefore right or wrong.

 Do you recognise your organisation in the list above?
 Want to find out what you can do to avoid being stuck?
-It obviously comes down to your leadership team in the first instance and their willingness to find and use the right sort of help We’ll explore ways in which we might approach such 'stuckness' in next months blog but, in the meantime, if you would like to see how team coaching could help to unblock these problems and barriers to progress just drop Steve an email or call him on +44 (0)1302 746430 to have a chat.
+It obviously comes down to your leadership team in the first instance and their willingness to find and use the right sort of help We’ll explore ways in which we might approach such 'stuckness' in next months blog but, in the meantime, if you would like to see how team coaching could help to unblock these problems and barriers to progress just get in touch.

 Share This Post